cyrilfretlink/try-purescript-react-basic/purs-css-modules-webpack-plugin/README.md

 This plugin uses [purs-loader](https://github.com/fretlink/purs-loader) and [css-loader](https://github.com/webpack-contrib/css-loader) under the hood.

-If you need to configure them you can call `PursCSSModulesPlugin.pursLoader` and `PursCSSModulesPlugin.cssLoader` with an object of options accepted by the underlying loaders.
+If you need to configure them you can call `PursCssModulesPlugin.pursLoader` and `PursCssModulesPlugin.cssLoader` with an object of options accepted by the underlying loaders.

 ## Usage